JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 Learn more about [configuring Kotlin/JS projects](js-project-setup.md).

-A separate `wasmWasi` block describes the configuration of Kotlin/Wasm targets that support the WASI system interface.
+A separate `wasmWasi {}` block describes the configuration of Kotlin/Wasm targets that support the WASI system interface.
 Here, only the [`nodejs`](#node-js) execution environment is available:

 ```kotlin